About the edpsy mentoring directory

 Who can access mentoring through the directory during the pilot

-The pilot phase of the directory will only list mentors who are happy to provide mentoring to:
+The directory will list mentors who are happy to provide mentoring to:

 We are not imposing any form of ‘checking’ or ‘validation’ process about mentees identifying as coming from or belonging to an under-represented and/or marginalised group within the profession.

-Why the pilot will target TEPs and EPs from under-represented and/or marginalised groups
+Why the directory targets those from under-represented and/or marginalised groups

 A number of people have been instrumental to establishing the directory and getting it to this pilot stage.
 Many thanks go to; Anita Soni, Anjam Sultana, Cherelle McDonald, Sasha-Louise King, Siya Mngaza and Dan O’Hare.